dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ###### Full backup without exclusions

-Provide a tag in the manifest such as `<meta-data android:name="com.microsoft.intune.mam.FullBackupContent" android:value="true" />`
+Provide a tag in the manifest, like `<meta-data android:name="com.microsoft.intune.mam.FullBackupContent" android:value="true" />`

 Add the following attribute in the `<application>` tag:
 `android:fullBackupContent="true"`.